pippinbarr/cart263-2019/slides/activity-oop-circle-eater/activity-oop-circle-eater.md

 We have all the pieces, now we need to add them to the main program.
 In `script.js`:

-1. In `draw()` add an if-statement that checks if the avatar overlaps the food (using the method we defined) - add this after that avatar is updated
+1. In `draw()` add an if-statement that checks if the avatar overlaps the food (using the method we defined earlier) - add this after that avatar is updated
 1. If it does, call the eating method we just defined (passing it the food)
 1. If it doesn't, do nothing